YueHua46/nof1.ai-alpha-arena/README.md

 # nof1.ai-alpha-arena

-The Nof1 AI Trading Bot is an open-source autonomous trading system built by Nof1.ai as part of the Alpha Arena experiment.
+Nof1 AI Trading Bot is an open-source autonomous trading system built by Nof1.ai as part of the Alpha Arena experiment.
 It trades real crypto on Hyperliquid using deep reinforcement learning, live market signals, and adaptive AI-driven strategy optimization.

 <div align="center">
   <a href="../../releases/latest">